skip to nav skip to content

 Principal Investigators

 S. Leonard Syme, PhD, is Professor of Epidemiology and Community Health (Emeritus) in the School of Public Health at UC Berkeley.
 During more than 20 years as Co-Principal Investigator at HRA, he has worked on developing community interventions to prevent disease and promote health.
 Pursuing his research interest on the relationship between health and such psychosocial factors as poverty, stress and social isolation, he has studied San Francisco bus drivers, civil servants in London, and Japanese living in Japan, Hawaii, and San Francisco.
 He has been elected to the Institute of Medicine of the National Academy of Science and won the J. D. Bruce Award for Distinguished Contributions in Preventive Medicine from the American College of Physicians, as well as the Wade Hampton Frost Award from the American Public Health Association for developing the field of Social Epidemiology.
 Len holds a PhD in Medical Sociology from Yale University, following a BA and an MA in Anthropology and Sociology at UCLA.
+Email: slsyme@berkeley.edu.
 (Publications)

-*Special Advisors
+Special Advisors to HRA

-Shelley Martin, MPH, is a special advisor on international affairs to Health Research for Action (HRA) at the University of California, Berkeley.
+Shelley Martin, MPH, is Special Advisor on International Affairs at Health Research for Action, UC Berkeley.
 Ms. Martin served as Executive Director of HRA from 2003-2010.
 She provides leadership for resource and program development for national and international programs and is a contributing author to many of HRA’s accessible and user-friendly, multi-lingual materials, including: The Wellness Guide, Parents Guide, California’s HMO Guide, California’s HMO Guide for Medicare Recipients, Healthy Steps: A Fall-Prevention Guide for Pennsylvania.
 In 2002, Ms. Martin received the B. Holzer Health Literacy Award for published materials from the Institute for Healthcare Advancement.
 In 2004, she received the Pratt Fellowship in Melbourne, Australia, to enhance empowerment models for Australia’s community-based organizations.
 She is a graduate of the 2007 Global Health Leadership Forum, a joint offering between the UC Berkeley School of Public Health and Universitat Pompeu Fabra, Barcelona, bringing together international senior health care leaders to improve health care systems worldwide.
 She has helped design and disseminate international health literacy and wellness initiatives in Australia, Canada, China, and Switzerland.
 Before joining UC Berkeley, Ms. Martin had an extensive career in health promotion and consultation that included national training on HIV/AIDS prevention, improving access to health care for rural Americans, and developing the Medical Home Training model for Head Start.